ciphx-src/x509-path-finder/README.md

 ## API

-The X509 [`PathValidator`](crate::api::PathValidator) - path validator API can be implemented to use different backend authorities to validate certificate paths, and add business logic.
+The X509 [`PathValidator`](crate::api::PathValidator) API can be implemented to use different backend authorities to validate certificate paths and add business logic.

 ### Implementations